 The [TimeProfiles] section defines the time intervals that Stat Server references for calculating historical, aggregate values for statistics.
 This section must be named TimeProfiles within the Stat Server Application object.
 Stat Server clients, such as CCPulse+, specify which defined time profile to use when they request statistics.
+Stat Server begins the calculation of statistics from the moment when they are requested; the reset of statistics to zero (0) depends on the specified TimeProfile.

 The following table lists the one configuration option that is applicable to the [TimeProfiles] section.